kishore-srinivas/projects/README.md

 Experiments with image processing using opencv.
 Most of the programs are implementations of cool features such as selective coloration, lane detection, and text recognition.

 <ins>motion</ins> (complete)<br/>
-Programs related to motion, from visualizing and animating a function to the joint-motion project which simulates a different take on pathfinding using machine learning.
+Programs related to motion, including physically realistic bouncing balls, a visualization of the boids flocking algorithm, and the joint-motion project which simulates a different take on pathfinding using machine learning to get a multi jointed arm to reach a specified target point.

 <ins>quantum-computing</ins> (complete)<br/>
-Experiments in quantum computing to familiarize myself with libraries and implement basic single-purpose programs, mostly based on courses on Udemy and articles I read.
+Experiments in quantum computing to familiarize myself with libraries and implement basic single-purpose programs, mostly based on courses on Udemy and articles or research papers I read.

 <ins>tictactoe</ins> (functioning)<br/>
 A human vs computer tictactoe game which the computer will never lose.